nyumedfoundations/nyumedfoundations.github.io/README.md

 # NYU Medical Foundation Model Homepage
 This is the homepage for the NYU Medical Foundation Model Program.

+# ToDo
+- Link to domain nyumedfoundations.org
+- Add resources page
+- Link to OLAB and NYUMets
+- Add projects

 # Credits
 Site built on top of the Jekyll version of the "Forty" theme by [HTML5 UP](https://html5up.net/).